rutabakhda/stance-classification/README.md

 # wstud-visit-the-dome-ss19

-The repository for the student project "visit the dome."
+The repository for the student project "visit the dome".

 ## Project Setup